Guide General

 Recommended Approach:

-• Avoid RIPE NCC direct membership for small allocations (flat fee expensive for small holdings)
+• Avoid RIPE NCC direct membership for very small allocations (flat fee expensive at low resource volumes)

 • Consider ARIN, APNIC, LACNIC, or AFRINIC where fees scale with size